makkii-dev/makkii/static/terms_services.md

 ### QUESTIONS OR COMMENTS

 We welcome comments, questions, concerns, or suggestions.
-Please send us a message on our contact page at <chris@aion.network>.
+Please send us a message on our contact page at <support@chaion.net>.